-The Las Vegas bid says it has secured more than 13,200 season-ticket deposits for the new team, which will play in T-Mobile Arena, the sparkling new multipurpose building on the south end of the Las Vegas Strip.
+The Las Vegas bid said it secured more than 14,000 season-ticket deposits for the new team, which will play in T-Mobile Arena, the sparkling new multipurpose building on the south end of the Las Vegas Strip.
 The arena, which seats 17,500 for hockey, was built entirely with private money by MGM Resorts International and Anschutz Entertainment Group, the owners of the Los Angeles Kings.

 The Las Vegas area had nearly 2.2 million people in the 2010 census, making it the largest population centre in the U.S. without a major pro sports franchise.
-The days when sports leagues were wary of the potential corruption of Vegas' massive sports betting scene have all but vanished, making the city an attractive candidate for sports looking to get in on a growing market.
+Public support for Foley's bid was robust, and the NHL noticed the appeal of being the only major sports show in a town that loves a big event.